All Products

 Yes

-Permits concurrent DML
+Allows concurrent DML

 Rebuilds table

-Modifies metadata only
+Modifies only metadata

 Supports parallel DDL

-Modify the ROW_FORMAT attribute
+Modify ROW_FORMAT

 Yes